 From ’54 to ’58, the ‘Strat’ has a maple neck, though the body material changed in ‘56 from Ash to Alder on all but the few transparent blonde examples.
 By ’59 it has a rosewood ‘slab’ fingerboard and the earlier thin single-ply scratchplate has become a thicker three-ply white/black/white.
 The chemical composition of the top white layer leads it to fade to a pale mint green over time and, the plastic comprising all three layers shrinks against the metal screening plate beneath, pulling the mounting screws off-true.

-Later, in ’63, the rosewood fingerboard was changed to a thick curved veneer and various other, regrettably typically retrograde, design changes followed the company’s change of ownership in the mid-‘60’s.
+Later, in ’63, the thick rosewood fingerboard slab was changed to a thnner curved veneer and various other, regrettably typically retrograde, design changes followed the company’s change of ownership in the mid-‘60’s.

 Although earlier examples appeal to collectors for their relative rarity, ca.’57 and ’60-’62 Stratocasters are probably the finest examples of the instrument.
-The ’57’s materials, especially its one-piece maple neck make it lighter and brighter, whilst the later ’60-62 configuration has a slightly darker tone.
+The ’57’s materials, especially its one-piece maple neck with pronounced ‘v’ profile make it lighter and brighter, whilst the later ’60-62 configuration has a slightly darker tone.

 Most Stratocasters were offered in sunburst finish, but a dozen or so custom colours, drawn from popular automotive finishes of the day, were also available at a ca.5% premium.
 Some had gold-plated hardware and a few, matching-coloured headstock fascias.